allmyservos/allmyservos/README.md

 ## Development

 Python system paths are managed automatically by __bootstrap.py.
-Modules using the 'contrib' directory are added at startup.
+Modules under the 'contrib' directory are added at startup.

 File -> System -> Information lists the current system paths.